rricharz/Tu56/README.md

 Start the program with

   ./tu56			for a 960x464 decorated window
-  ./tu56 -full		for a full screen window
+  ./tu56 -full		for a full screen window, scaled to your display size

 All switches and lights are funktional.
 Click either in the upper or lower half of a switch.

 In order to transport tape in offline mode:

  - The right switch must be in the "local" position.
- - Click ond hold the center switch.
+ - Click and hold the center switch.

 The following keys can be used to exit from tu56 and close the corresponding window.
 These keys are especially useful in full screen mode where no close window button is available.